dworthen/js-yaml-front-matter/README.md

 # Yaml Front Matter

-Parses yaml or json at the front of a file.
-Places the parsed content plus the rest of the file's content into an object literal.
+Parses yaml or json at the front of a string.
+Places the parsed content, plus the rest of the string content, into an object literal.

 - Works in the browser as of 3.0.0.
 [Online Demo](http://js-yaml-example.derekworthen.com).

+#### Breaking Changes

+This readme is for the 4.x branch which introduces breaking changes.
+View the [changelog](CHANGELOG.md) for more information.

 ## Example